Reservoir - South West

 Table Chart PROFILE FAQ

-Reservoir - South West features high concentrations of group households and lone person households, with a fairly typical median household size
+Reservoir - South West features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 64.2% of all households, including 28.6% couples with children, 23.0% couples without children, and 10.8% single parent families.
-Non-family households comprise the remaining 35.8%, with lone person households at 30.6% and group households making up 5.3% of the total.
-The median household size is 2.4 people, which aligns with the Greater Melbourne average.
+Non-family households account for the remaining 35.8%, with lone person households at 30.6% and group households comprising 5.3%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households